-All payments for the Group are made by NYPCC from the Police Fund and all income and funding is received by NYPCC.
+All payments on behalf of the Group are made by NYPCC from the Police Fund and all income and funding is received by NYPCC.
 NYPCC has the responsibility for managing the financial relationships with third parties and has legal responsibilities for discharging the contractual terms and conditions of suppliers.

-Based on the statutory powers and responsibilities as designated by the Act, and the local agreements and practice in place, and taking account of the guidance included in the Code, it has been determined that substantially all the assets, liabilities and reserves of the Group are recognised on the NYPCC Balance Sheet.
+Based on the statutory powers and responsibilities as designated by the Act, and the local agreements and practice in place, and taking account of the guidance included in the Code, it has been determined that substantially all the assets and reserves of the Group are recognised on the NYPCC Balance Sheet.
+Each individual entity balance sheet includes the assets and liabilities arising from transactions included in the relevant CIES.